Trophonix/Crypton/README.md

 # How to Contribute

-1. Use the "fork" button (or [click here](https://github.com/trophonix/crypton#fork-destination-box)) and select which account/organization to fork the code to.
+1. Use the "fork" button and select which account/organization to fork the code to.
 2. Clone your fork to your PC
 3. Make the desired changes/fixes
 4. Push to your fork